Animals of Devonian Michigan: Corals

 Corals were the most common animals found in Devonian Michigan.
 There were three types of coral found in Devonian Michigan: branching, colony, and solitary corals.
 These corals are found as fossils in almost every fossil site in Michigan.
 This is because the Devonian was a time of great reefs, which covered most of the world's oceans.
-Corals were a crucial element for these reefs, especially the solitary or horn corals.
-The extinction at the end of the Devonian destroyed these coral reefs, and major reef building did not resume until the Mesozoic.
-Solitary are the types of corals that grew as an isolated individual were extremely common in Devonian reefs.
+Corals were a crucial element for these reefs, especially the Rugose corals.
+The extinction at the end of the Devonian destroyed the sponge reefs where they thrived, and major reef building did not resume until the Mesozoic.
+Rugose corals are the types of corals that grew as an isolated individual were extremely common in Devonian reefs.
 They made a horn-shaped skeleton out of calcite, adding a new layer every year.
 This makes it possible to determine the age of the coral when it died and the growth rate of the corals.
 They had several fleshy tentacles that captured small creatures, much like sea anemones.
 They had a varied growth range, from less than an inch to about a foot long.
 Finding large corals is hard because it takes decades for them to reach a foot long.
 These corals evolved during the Ordovician period and were common up until the Permian period, when they became extinct.
 This type of coral was one of the main reef builders of the Devonian, and was a crucial part of these ancient reefs.
 Colony or Tabulate corals are corals that consist of hundreds of individuals packed into one mass.
 They were generally filter feeders, and grew to very large sizes.
 A common example of a colony coral is Hexagonaria, more commonly called the Petoskey stone, is the state stone of Michigan.
 Its name refers to the hexagonal shape of each of its corallites.
 These corals are very easy to identify.
 There are also many different kinds of Favosites corals.
 One type is commonly called Honeycomb Coral, because of the small hexagonal corallites which look like honeycomb.
 These corals are quite common, and are found in many areas of Michigan.

 Branching corals are the least common of all the types of corals found in Devonian Michigan deposits.
-Some types of Favosites grow in branching form (alpenensis, norwoodensis).
+Some types of Favosites grow in branching form (F.alpenensis, F.norwoodensis).
 (These can easily be confused with another completely different family of fossils called bryozoans.
 Bryozoans are not corals.
 See Bryozoan entry above).)
 Some other branching coral types are usually small, and are often found growing on brachiopods, like Aulocystus and Trachypora, and can be found at many fossil sites.
 They gain their name due to the fact they grew on stalks with branches.
 It is possible to find a branching coral in life position, although this is quite uncommon.